Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 The settings option (-s) can be used even if the module boot scripts did not run.

+## What option should I use?
+### Not passing SafetyNet
+If you can't pass the CTS profile check of the SafetyNet check there are two features of the module that have the potential to help.

+If you are using a custom ROM (or have a stock ROM on a device that isn't certified by Google) you most likely need to change the device fingerprint to one that has been Google certified.
+Use the "[Edit device fingerprint"](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#spoofing-devices-fingerprint-to-pass-the-ctsprofile-check) feature.

+It is also possible that you need to change your devices model to force SafetyNet to use basic key attestation rather than hardware backed.
+This might be applicable to both custom and stock ROMs.
+Use the "[Force BASIC key attestation"](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#force-basic-key-attestation) feature.

+### Simulating other devices
+Simple: use the ["Device simulation"](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#device-simulation) feature.

+### Working with props
+If you need to change props edited by MagiskHide, use the ["MagiskHide props"](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#setreset-magiskhide-sensitive-props) feature.

+For adding custom props or removing props from your device, there are the ["Custom props"](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#changeset-custom-prop-values) and ["Delete props"](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#removing-prop-values) features.

 ## Spoofing device's fingerprint to pass the ctsProfile check
 If your device can't pass SafetyNet fully, the CTS profile check fails while basic integrity passes, that means MagiskHide is working on your device but Google doesn't recognise your device as being certified (if basic integrity fails there is generally nothing this module can do, please check [I can't pass the basicIntegrity check](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#i-cant-pass-the-basicintegrity-check)).